jrnold/qss-tidy/style.md

 It is okay to create new columns usine `$<-` or `[[<-`.
 But do not filter for  using logicals within `[`.
 Use `filter()`.

-In writing code, follow the Hadley Wickham Style Guide.
+In writing code, follow the tidyverse Style Guide.